GIFT: Games as Informal Training for Generalizable LLMs: Experiment

 \subsection{Main Results}

-Table~\ref{tab:main_results_1.5B} and~\ref{tab:main_results_7B} summarize the main experimental results across two model scales.
-We analyze these results from two perspectives: the role of formal versus informal learning and the effectiveness of nested training.
+Table~\ref{tab:main_results_1.5B} and~\ref{tab:main_results_7B} summarize the main results across two model scales.
+We analyze them from two perspectives: the role of formal versus informal learning and the effectiveness of CST method.

-\paragraph{Formal vs. Informal Learning.} We first examine whether distinguishing formal and informal learning is empirically meaningful.
-Results from single-task training show that both paradigms contribute to general ability improvement, but in complementary ways.
-Formal learning primarily benefits structured reasoning tasks (MMLU and MMLU-Pro), while informal learning yields stronger gains on creative writing and socially grounded benchmarks (CommonGen and SocialIQA), especially in 7B base model.
-These observations validate the necessity of separating formal and informal learning signals and are consistent with insights from cognitive science.
+\paragraph{Formal vs. Informal Learning.} We first examine whether introducing informal learning is empirically meaningful.
+The results on single-task settings show that formal and informal learning exhibit complementary effects across model scales.
+For the 1.5B model, formal math training brings most gains on reasoning-oriented benchmarks, indicating the value of structured supervision for smaller models.
+Meanwhile, informal tasks provide additional benefits by introducing interactive and context-dependent signals.
+For the 7B model, informal learning yields stronger overall improvements, likely because game-based informal environments introduce less familiar interaction patterns and feedback structures.
+For instance, \textit{Who's the Spy} promotes contextual description, which aligns with open-ended generation tasks such as CommonGen.
+These results indicate that formal and informal learning enhance different aspects of model capability.

-\paragraph{Effectiveness of Nested Training.} Although both formal and informal learning are beneficial when applied in isolation, naively mixing their learning signals does not consistently translate into performance gains.
-In contrast, nested training substantially alleviates performance degradation on general abilites across \textbf{all} settings.
-The effect is particularly pronounced in the $\text{F + I}_1$ setting with the 1.5B base model, where nested training yields a \textbf{6.87\% absolute improvement}.
+\paragraph{Effectiveness of CST.} Although both formal and informal learning are beneficial when applied in isolation, naively mixing their learning signals does not consistently translate into performance gains.
+In contrast, CST substantially alleviates performance degradation on general abilites across \textbf{all} settings.
+The effect is particularly pronounced in the $\text{F + I}_1$ setting with 1.5B base model and $\text{F + I}_3$ setting with 7B base model, where CST yields \textbf{5.45\% and 4.4\% absolute improvement}.

-To further analyze this behavior, we compare the training dynamics of mixed and nested training in Fig.~\ref{fig:stable-train} and Fig.~\ref{fig:entropy-grad}.
-Although mixed training achieves higher in-domain performance at early stages, it gradually collapses toward specific tasks (e.g., \textit{Matrix Games}), accompanied by unstable gradients and rapidly decreasing entropy, which ultimately degrades generalization performance.
-As a result, mixed training may exhibit stronger in-domain results in the table, while nested training prioritizes balanced optimization across tasks.
-In contrast, nested training maintains stable gradients and higher entropy throughout training, leading to steady and consistent improvements across most abilities.
-These results demonstrate the superior optimization stability and overall effectiveness of the proposed nested training framework.